2026-27 Course Catalog

 Photography II

-Students in this year-long photography class will pick the materials of their choice — digital, darkroom, camera, or cameraless — and work through directed, concept-driven projects.
-Students begin to explore where their own voice connects to the history of photography and work together to create conversations and critique to make their projects better.
-Revision is encouraged as students work toward making a book and/or a portfolio.
+darkroom, camera, or cameraless — and work through directed, concept-driven projects.
+Students begin to explore where their own voice connects to the history of photography, and they work together to create conversations and critique to make their projects better.
+Revision is encouraged, as students work toward making a book and/or a portfolio.

 Prerequisite: Photography I or equivalent experience.
 Students who have not taken Photography I must have instructor’s approval based on 5 examples of relevant work.